hpgrahsl/kryptonite-for-kafka/connect-transform-kryptonite/README.md

 - as single-line escape/quoted JSON string if included directly within a connector's JSON configuration

 `"... \"material\": { \"primaryKeyId\": 1234567890, \"key\": [ { \"keyData\": { \"typeUrl\": \"type.googleapis.com/google.crypto.tink.AesGcmKey\", \"value\": \"<BASE64_ENCODED_KEY_HERE>\", \"keyMaterialType\": \"SYMMETRIC\" }, \"status\": \"ENABLED\", \"keyId\": 1234567890, \"outputPrefixType\": \"TINK\" } ] } ..."`

-### Cipher Algorithm Specifics

-The project uses authenticated encryption with associated data ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption)) and in particular applies [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mode for probabilistic encryption (default) or [SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV) mode for uses cases which either require or at least benefit from deterministic encryption.
-The preferred and new default way is to configure Kryptonite to use Google's [Tink](https://github.com/google/tink) multi-language, cross-platform open-source cryptography library.
-Kryptonite version 0.2.0+ provides the following cipher algorithms:

-- [AEAD](https://developers.google.com/tink/aead) using **AES in GCM mode for probabilistic encryption** based on Tink's implementation
-- [DAEAD](https://developers.google.com/tink/deterministic-aead) using **AES in SIV mode for deterministic encryption** based on Tink's implementation
-- for backwards compatibility to earlier versions of Kryptonite a JCE-based AEAD AES GCM implementation which should be considered _@Deprecated_ in the context of this project and not used any longer

-All three cryptographic primitives offer support for _authenticated encryption with associated data_ (AEAD).
-This basically means that besides the ciphertext, an encrypted field additionally contains unencrypted but authenticated meta-data.
-In order to keep the storage overhead per encrypted field relatively low, the implementation currently only incorporates a version identifier for Kryptonite itself together with a short identifier representing the algorithm as well as the keyset identifier which was used to encrypt the field in question.
-Future versions might benefit from additional meta-data.

-By design, every application of AEAD in probabilistic mode on a specific record field results in different ciphertexts for one and the same plaintext.
-This is in general not only desirable but very important to make attacks harder.
-However, in the context of Kafka records this has an unfavorable consequence for producing clients e.g. a source connector. **Applying Kryptonite using AEAD in probabilistic mode on a source record's key would result in a 'partition mix-up'** because records with the same original plaintext key would end up in different topic partitions.
-In other words, **if you plan to use Kryptonite for source record keys make sure to configure it to apply deterministic AEAD i.e. AES in SIV mode**.
-Doing so safely supports the encryption of record keys and keeps topic partitioning and record ordering intact.